samoylenkodmitry/shrtlin/README.md

 ```

 1. Clone the repository: `git clone https://github.com/samoylenkodmitry/shrtlin.git`
+2. **Ensure the prerequisites are installed and configured as described above.**
-2. Build and run the application: `./deploy.sh`
+3. Build and run the application: `./deploy.sh`
-3. Check environment the created `.env`
+4. Check environment the created `.env`

 ## License